yevine/jjtech-maven-sonarqube-nexus-prometheus-project/README.md

 1. Create a snapshot repo using nexus, or use default coming in out of the box.
 DEFAULT
 2. Create a release repo using nexus, or use default coming out of the box.
 DEFAULT
 3. Create a group repo having both release, snapshot and other third party repos. or use default coming out of the box.
-4. Navigate to vsCode and in the settings.cml file,
+4. Navigate to vsCode and in the settings.xml file,
-- check to ensure your username and paswword for nexus is admin:admin on line 32 & 33.
+- check to ensure your username and password for nexus is admin:admin on line 32 & 33.
 - update nexus repository urls with the current IP of nexus server on line 63 and 74 of settings.xml
 - update url for sonarqube on line 86  in the settings.xml file.
 - update nexus url in pom.xml file on line 57 and 61
 - commit changes and push to repo
-- pull chamges from within maven server
+- pull changes from within maven server
 5. copy settings.xml from within maven server into .m2 directory
 - mv settings.xml ~/.m2